Chocorean/chocorean.github.io/_posts/2022-07-13-a-playground-for-the-boys.md

 Thanks for reading this short story!
 I took me a bit of trial and errors to get there, but I really enjoyed tinkering with DNSSEC, and as always it feels good to learn something new.
-Now that my site is available for everyone, I gave an access on my Raspberry to my friends and created them an user so they can play with the website as they want.
+Now that my site is available for everyone, I gave access on my Raspberry to my friends and created them a user, so they can play with the website as they want.

 The next story you don't want to miss will probably be realized on Mcdostone's